 - My father gave me one piece of advice – “Always be on time.”

 Advise — with a “z” sound — is a verb.
 With this word, you can advise your friend.
 The meaning of the two words is the same.

 - She advised me to invest my money more carefully.

 Attentiveness refers to the state of being attentive or considerate.

-- The nurse’s exceptional attentiveness to her patients was noticed by her superiors.
+- Her superiors noticed the nurse’s exceptional attentiveness to her patients.

 Attention refers to the act of focusing or concentrating the mind on something.

 - We appreciate your attention to this pressing matter.

 Beside is a preposition that means “immediately adjacent” or “by the side of” something.

 - The man sat beside his daughter while they waited.